Nepenthes edwardsiana: Habitat and distribution

 Nepenthes edwardsiana is endemic to the highland slopes of Mount Kinabalu and the eastern side of neighbouring Mount Tambuyukon in Sabah, Borneo.
 On Mount Kinabalu, this species has been recorded from the Marai Parai plateau, East Ridge, Upper Kolopis River, and an area below the Kambarangoh Telekom station (below Pondok Lowii).
-Nepenthes edwardsiana has an altitudinal distribution of 1500–2700 m above sea level.
+Nepenthes edwardsiana has an altitudinal distribution of 1,500–2,700 m above sea level.

 Anthea Phillipps and Anthony Lamb note that plants growing in the Racemobambos bamboo forest on Mount Tambuyukon produce some of the longest and finest pitchers, having a pronounced waist and ranging in colour from pink to reddish-orange.
 On the Marai Parai plateau of Mount Kinabalu, N. edwardsiana grows amongst shrubs up to 5 m high.
 Pitchers on these plants rarely exceed 30 cm.
 The species does not grow along the Kinabalu summit trail and so very few visitors to the park manage to see it.
 A specimen is kept at the "Mountain Garden" near Kinabalu Park Headquarters.

-Mount Kinabalu was only formed around 1 million years ago and during the last ice age, around 20,000 to 10,000 years ago, it had an ice cap on its summit.
+During the last ice age, around 20,000 to 10,000 years ago, Mount Kinabalu had an ice cap on its summit.
 As such, it appears that N. edwardsiana is a relatively recent species in evolutionary terms.

 Contrary to the observations of Frederick William Burbidge, N. edwardsiana grows not only as an epiphyte, but also occurs terrestrially on moss-covered rocks.
 It typically grows amongst ridge-top vegetation in dense mossy forest.
 The natural habitat of N. edwardsiana is constantly moist as the slopes are often enveloped in clouds.
 Despite generally occurring epiphytically, N. edwardsiana seems to grow mostly in areas with ultramafic soils, although it has also been recorded from sandstone substrates.